 \emph{Non-parametric Output}.
-The key to the model-based paradigm may turn out to be a stumbling block.
-The template serves as a strong structure prior to handle severe occlusions or ambiguities and generate likely results.
-In the meantime, it gets stuck in the predefined embedded space, making itself harder to align with 2D cues.
+The key to the model-based paradigm may be a stumbling block.
+The template serves as a strong structure prior to handling severe occlusions or ambiguities and generating likely results.
+In the meantime, it gets stuck in the predefined embedded space, making it harder to align with 2D cues.
 Researchers seek to relax this heavy reliance on the parameter space while still retaining the topology.
 Instead of predicting the template's parameters, some methods directly regress non-parametric body shapes in the form of voxels~\cite{varol2018bodynet, Zheng_2019_ICCV} or 3D positions of mesh vertices~\cite{kolotouros2019convolutional,moon2020i2l,lin2021mesh}.
-Among them, BodyNet~\cite{varol2018bodynet} predicts a volumetric representation and then fits a SMPL model to it.
+Among them, BodyNet~\cite{varol2018bodynet} predicts a volumetric representation and then fits a SMPL model.
 Kolotouros~\etal~\cite{kolotouros2019convolutional} pioneer in 3D mesh vertex coordinates regression. \cite{lin2021end, lin2021mesh} choose to predict 3D coordinates of mesh vertices and body joints in parallel.
 Luan~\etal~\cite{luan2021pc} build up a non-rigid transformation with the guidance of a concise 3D target pose and apply it to every vertex to correct the results from HMR~\cite{kanazawa2018end}.
-In order to model uncertainty and maintain the spatial relationship between pixels in images, I2L-MeshNet~\cite{moon2020i2l} uses lixel (line+pixel)-based 1D heatmap for dense mesh vertex localization.
+To model uncertainty and maintain the spatial relationship between pixels in images, I2L-MeshNet~\cite{moon2020i2l} uses lixel (line+pixel)-based 1D heatmap for dense mesh vertex localization.
 It's a memory-efficient version of voxel-based 3D heatmaps.
 Recently released state-of-the-arts~\cite{kolotouros2019convolutional, moon2020i2l, zanfir2021thundr} show that evaluation on non-parametric results generally outperforms model-based ones due to their flexibility.